-We understand that Community Cohesion and British Values is the process that should happen in all communities to ensure that different groups and individual people get on well together.
-It should allow for new communities and existing communities to adapt and integrate with one another and embrace British Values.
+We understand that Community Cohesion is the process that should happen in all communities to ensure that different groups and individual people get on well together.
+It should also allow for new communities and existing communities to adapt and integrate with one another.

-The school will promote community cohesion and British Values within a number of dimensions including:
+The school will promote community cohesion within a number of dimensions including:

-- the school community

-- the community within which the school is located
+- the school community - the community within which the school is located

-- the community of Britain

-- the global community.
+- the community of Britain - the global community.